breadboardengineer1234/QuickNet/docs/index.md

 - [Quickstart](quickstart.md)

 ## Updates
+### v0.3.1 (6/5/26)
+* Fixed instance pointer bug for nil instances on receiving end
+* Improved debug message for response events
+* Removed some unnecessary code
+*
+### v0.3.0 (5/16/26)
+* Added optional types via the data.optional method.
+Optional types have significantly better performance than Any types
+* Added union types via the data.union and data.unionMany methods.
+Union types have slightly better performance than Any types for primitives, but significantly better performance for table types
+* Added literal types via the data.literal method.
+Literal types typically use much less bandwidth than normal types but do not have better performance (a little worse in most cases)
+* Added 13 new serialized types: NumberU4, CFrameI16FX16, Vector3I16, Vector2I16, Player, ColorSequence, NumberSequence, NumberRange, UDim, UDim2, Region3, PhysicalProperties, Rect.
+Check [here](https://breadboardengineer1234.github.io/QuickNet/types) for more info
+* Changed the way NumberU8s are encoded when passed in a table.
+Values that do not follow NumberU8 rules no longer corrupt other NumberU8 values.
+In addition, the serialization has been slightly optimized.
+* Slight adjustments to internal parameters

 ### v0.2.0 (5/10/26)
 * Added unreliable support, simply call :Unreliable when registering an event
 * Fixed a bug where sending a table throws an error when using the Any type